eineki/FormWizard/README.md

 RELEASE NOTE
 ------------

- + 2010-04-16 Formwizard 0.1
+ + 2010-04-16 FormWizard 0.1

-	 This is the first release, I feel the pageFlow section needs to be reworked eavily.
+    - This is the first release, I feel the pageFlow section needs to be reworked eavily.
+ + 2010-04-20 FormWizard 0.2
+    - Expanded the examples.
+    - Now we can have multiple control buttons of the same type.
+    - Added the option to hide the control button caption.
+    - Squashed a bug with the reset button callback that prevent the wizard to return to the first page in some cases.

 Contribution
 ------------